In late 2018, Amazon made a change with Alexa that has opened up the handy voice technology bot to a whole new range of

 Thanks to this, Amazon saw a 20% sales increase in just a few months according to Digital Authority Partners.

 So if you’re part of a website development company reading this, you may just be wondering why you haven’t jumped on the bandwagon yet.
 Is it possible that this emerging trend genuinely has just passed you by, or are you refusing to get stuck in?

-There’s a whole host of reasons why every business should use Alexa for business.
+There’s a whole host of reasons why every business should (along side processing services like the North American Bancard Agent Program) use Alexa for business.
 Here are 5 of them.

 Streamline in-house processes